The more teams you need, the more complicated a project can get. Here’s how Unito can optimize cross-functional project worfklows.

-If you don’t want to share everything between the tools, add filters to specify which projects, issues, and tasks you want to sync.
+If you don’t want to share everything between the tools, add rules to specify which projects, issues, and tasks you want to sync.

 4. Map your fields and launch

 Unito will attempt to match fields on your behalf but you should review and adjust as needed.
-Then “create sync” and you’re done.
+Then “create flow” and you’re done.